johannesschobel/laravel-userhistory/README.md

 	$obj = $userhistory->getEntity();
 	// object is now null (if the entity does not exist)
 	// or it is an object of the given model class!
-	...
 }
 ```

-If you would like to create a timeline, showing all actions a user made, there is already a `userhistory` language file available.
+If you want to create a timeline, showing all actions a user made, there is already a `userhistory` language file available.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security